cypress-io/cypress/cypress/v1.0/documentation/1-Commands/8-clearLocalStorage.md

 Clears all data in local storage.

+Cypress automatically invokes this command **before** each test to prevent state from building up.
+You shouldn't need to invoke this command unless you're using it to clear localStorage inside a single test.

 | | |
 |--- | --- |
 | **Returns** | the remote local storage object |